Top 10 Dogs That Look Like Bears

 The Caucasian shepherd has a height of 23 to 30 inches, weighs 99 -170 pounds, and has a lifespan of 10-12 years.

 This powerful and imposing breed is also one of the dogs that look like bears.
-The dog has rounded ears, a large head like a bear, and an enormous size that almost rivals that of a small bear.
+The dog has rounded ears, a large head like a bear, and an enormous size that almost resembles a small bear’s.

 Their luscious coats can sometimes be long or short and range in color from gray, fawn, and red, with markings that can be piebald, white, or brindle.